LamiaSristy/TrackYourReading-Api/README.md

 # TrackYourReading--Api

 The objective of this project was to create a mobile app, which can track any specific things and presented with a list of things to be measured.
 This is the Back-End part, where I have created API and endpoints.
-For the Front_End I have used React, with Rdux for state management.
+For the Front_End I have used React, with Redux for state management.

 **The Back End API**